Creating an intervention

-Do you long for a change in your marriage, but aren’t quite sure where to begin?
+Do you long for a change in your marriage?

 You’re sick and tired of feeling sick and tired.
 The emotional stress is taking its toll on your mind, your spiritual faith and now even your body.
 We shouldn’t be surprised that our bodies and mind record the toll of ongoing emotional and relational stress.
 You know that something needs to change, and soon, but you don’t know where to begin.
 The first step toward healing is to create a breakdown so that a breakthrough can be reached…it’s time for an intervention.

 FREE Online Class!

 This informative class will help guide you to create the intervention your marriage needs to implement change.
 It is offered twice a month on the 2nd Wednesday and the 3rd Saturday via video conference, so you may join from anywhere!

 The Intervention Process